zhufuyi/sponge_doc/en/components.md

 #### 🔹Collecting Profiles via HTTP Interface

+Click to see an [example of the use](https://github.com/zhufuyi/sponge/blob/main/pkg/prof/README.md#sampling-profile-by-http) of profile collection via the http interface.

 Collecting profiles via the HTTP interface is disabled by default.
 To enable it, modify the configuration by setting the `enableHTTPProfile` field to `true`.
 This is typically used during development or testing.
 Enabling it in a production environment may cause slight performance overhead, so consider whether it's necessary.
 In addition to the default Go language profiles, it also supports I/O profiling, with the route `/debug/pprof/profile-io`.

 - For web services, the default profile collection URL is http://localhost:8080/debug/pprof.